BIGXT/DNNs-T/README.md

 * Importing the training sets for each fault
 * Modify the faultnum and the testnum
-* Customized modification of model parameters (available)
+* Customized modification of model parameters (optional)
 * Start training

 ##No training set？